zengjilie/portfolio/content/posts/irewards/index.md

 ### [Our Team](https://cep.ntu.edu.tw/2019/12/30/cep12th-carbo/)

 {{< admonition tip "Disclaimer" true>}}
-**iRewards** is my latter redesigned version of Cardbo(卡伯), which uses the same research results, not the published version you see right now.
+**iRewards** is my latter redesigned version of Cardbo(卡伯), which uses the same research results, not the published version on Line.
 Our beta version was... too shabby
 {{< /admonition >}}

 ## Problem